Witch Wood is what’s left of The Big Wood, once the west and south boundary of Lytham Hall Home Park.

 The Society has done huge amounts of work over the years.
 Undergrowth has been cleared, paths created and they’ve worked with Network Rail to make a continuous walk from Ansdell to Lytham.

 The woodland was opened by Prince Phillip in 1974.

 Looking after Witch Wood

 Lytham St Annes Civic Society continues to maintain the wood, with advice and grants from the Forestry Commission.

-The Society bore the cost (of more than £5000) of replacing the main path with a recycled product called Top Trek.
+The Society bore the cost of more than £5000 of replacing the main path.
+A recycled product called Top Trek was used.

 Improvements have been made with the help of Lancashire Wildlife Trust to complete a new section of path near the school fence opposite the cricket field.
 That was paid for by a grant from the Lancashire Environmental Fund.
 To the appreciation of walkers, this path completes the trail through the length of the wood.

 Witch Wood is part is a Site of Special Scientific Interest.
 It’s also protected a by tree preservation order.

 These beautiful views were captured by Visit Fylde Coast contributor, Kate Yates –